doloadama/alx-system_engineering-devops/0x00-shell_basics/README.md

-cd /home change the working directory to home ls -l list files in the working directory in long format ls -la do not ignore entries starting with .
+cd /home change the working directory to home ls -l list files in the working directory in long format ls -la do not ignore entries starting with . ls -lna long format with user and group IDS displayed numerically and hidden files